-Lichen planus is a chronic inflammatory condition that affects the skin, mouth and genitals.
-It is characterised by rows or clusters of dark, raised, flat-topped skin lesions.
+Lichen planus (LP) is a chronic inflammatory condition that affects the skin (lichen planus skin), scalp (lichen planus scalp), mouth and genitals.
+It is characterized by rows or clusters of dark, raised, flat-topped skin lesions.

 What is Lichen Planus?

-Lichen planus is a chronic inflammatory autoimmune disease that affects almost 0.5 to 2% of the world population.
-It presents with dark, raised, flat-topped lesions, mostly affecting the skin, but can also involve the scalp, nails, oral cavity and genitals in many cases.
+According to the National Center for Biotechnology Information, lichen planus is an autoimmune disease that affects almost 0.5 to 2% of the world’s population.
+It presents with dark, raised, flat-topped lesions, mostly affecting the skin.
+It can also involve the scalp, nails (lichen planus of the nails), oral cavity and genitals in many cases.

 Lichen planus is neither infectious nor contagious in nature.
-Apart from being chronic, the disease has periods of remissions (when the symptoms disappear or reduce in intensity) and relapses (when the disease symptoms increase in intensity).
-Hence, patient compliance to conventional treatment is poor at times.
+Apart from being chronic, the disease has periods of remissions (when the symptoms disappear or reduce in intensity) and relapses (when the symptoms increase in intensity).
+Hence, patient compliance towards conventional treatment is poor at times due to frequent remissions.

-The disease can affect people of any age group, though it tends to be common in young adults and middle ages.
+Lichen planus can affect people of any age group, though; it tends to be common in young adults and middle-aged people.
 However, children and old people can also be affected by this disease.
-Lichen planus affects females more commonly as compared to males.
+According to the National Center for Biotechnology Information, onset of lichen planus is most common in middle age, with the average age being 50 to 60 years.
+Lichen planus affects women more commonly as compared to men.

 Variants of lichen planus

 Lichen planus may occur differently in different individuals.
-Certain variants respond better to treatment, whereas others tend to be more obstinate.
+Certain variants may also respond better to treatments, whereas others tend to be more obstinate.
 Depending on the presentation of the lesions (and their peculiar locations), described below are some types of lichen planus:

-- hypertrophic lichen planus (lichen planus verrucosus) — thickened lesions of lichen planus, usually seen on the extremities, especially the shin.
-It tends to be very itchy in nature;
+- Hypertrophic lichen planus (lichen planus verrucosus): These are thickened itchy lesions of lichen planus, usually seen on the extremities, especially the shin (between the knee and foot).

-- follicular lichen planus (or lichen planopilaris) — hair follicles get affected, which further leads to scarring.
-There is hair loss in the affected parts;
+- Follicular lichen planus (or lichen planopilaris): This type of LP affects hair follicles, which further leads to scarring.
+In most cases, the patient may even experience hair loss in the affected parts;

-- lichen planus actinicus (actinic lichen planus) — common in Middle Eastern countries and India in the summers.
-Exposed areas of the face, dorsum of the hands, arms and nape of the neck develop dark, lesions, with pale borders;
+- Lichen planus actinicus (actinic lichen planus): This type is more commonly seen during the summers.
+Exposed areas of the face, dorsum of the hands (back of the hands), arms and nape of the neck develop dark lesions with pale borders.

-- lichen planus pigmentosus — another variant common in India, where dark-brown spots develop in sun-exposed areas and folds of the skin, and spread to the upper body;
+- Lichen planus pigmentosus:This type results in dark-brown spots that develop in sun-exposed areas and folds of the skin.
+In most cases, it also spreads to the upper body.

-- annular lichen planus — commonly involves the male genitalia, but also has a predilection for folds of the skin, such as the axilla and groin folds, marked by small clusters of lesions in a ring form; and
+- Annular lichen planus:This type of LP commonly involves the male genitalia, but also has a predilection for folds of the skin, such as the axilla and groin folds.
+This is marked by small clusters of lesions in a ring form.

-- linear lichen planus — lesions develop along a straight line, usually on the extremities.
-They may develop secondary to trauma or itching (the Koebner's phenomenon).
+- Linear lichen planus:This results in lesions that develop along a straight line, usually on the extremities.

-Apart from these, there are other rare types of lichen planus such as bullous, ulcerative and atrophic lichen planus.
+Apart from the above mentioned types, there are other rare types of lichen planus such as bullous, ulcerative and atrophic lichen planus.